-Engagement is your website's ability to hold visitor attention.
-That is: the longer they stay, and the more content they consume, the more engaging the experience is.
+Engagement is your content's ability to hold visitor attention.
+That is: the more content they consume, and the longer they stay active, the more engaging your content is.

 The first visit spans all the pageviews that the visitor craws in the first interaction with the product.
 The visitor starts building interest.

 Visitors with excellent first-time user experience (FTUX) are more likely to come back than the ones with a bad experience.

 Improving the first-time user experience is the most effective way to improve the overall performance of your conversion funnel because all the more important conversion metrics depend on this.

 More importantly, metrics under the first visit are actionable — i.e., you can actually influence them.
 These are called leading indicators because they give early signals about the upcoming retention and conversion events.

 Return intensity is the most reliable indicator of whether you are making something people want.
 The more intensively people interact with your product, and stronger is your product/market fit.
 And the stronger your fit, the more actions you can expect to come.

 The best way to increase return intensity is to focus on the first-time user experience, so the visitors want to come back in the first place.
 A typical way to harm retention is overselling, particularly on the landing page.

 Key conversions are special events that occur when the visitors respond to a call-to-action.
 In this case, the visitor is converted to some higher state on the customer journey: an anonymous visitor becomes a lead, or a lead becomes a paying customer, and so on.